Muffakham/advanced-RAG-/README.md

 *   **Retrieval-Augmented Generation (RAG):** The chatbot retrieves relevant information from a knowledge base before generating a response, ensuring answers are grounded in provided data.
 *   **LangGraph Orchestration:** The entire workflow is orchestrated using LangGraph, providing a clear and maintainable structure for the different stages of processing a query.
 *   **Hybrid Memory:** The chatbot utilizes a hybrid memory system, combining both a traditional chat history and a vector-based memory for more nuanced context management.
+*   **Long-Term Memory:** Utilizes a vector database to store and access previous messages, enabling the chatbot to maintain context over extended conversations.
-*   **Query Deconstruction:** User queries are deconstructed to identify the core question and any necessary context from the chat history.
+*   **Query Deconstruction:** User queries are deconstructed into sub-queries to identify the core question and any necessary context from the chat history.
+*   **Reciprocal Rank Fusion (RRF):** Employs RRF to effectively combine and re-rank documents obtained from multiple sub-queries, ensuring the most relevant information is presented.
 *   **Debug Mode:** A debug flag allows for streaming the output of each step in the LangGraph workflow, providing insight into the chatbot's internal workings.
 *   **Vector Store Management:** The project includes functionality for creating and managing a vector store for the knowledge base.